Your guide to copyrights, patents, trademarks and intellectual property infringement.

 How can I seek out partnerships and collaborative opportunities without someone ripping off my idea?

-First and foremost, you should consult with a lawyer.
+First and foremost, consult with a lawyer.
 Do not leave anything to handshake deals or verbal promises.
-There are several ways to protect your business ideas during the collaboration phase, including patents, provisional patents, trademarks and non-disclosure agreements.
+There are several ways to protect your business ideas during the collaboration phase, including patents, provisional patents, trademarks and nondisclosure agreements.

-If you're outsourcing production of a product, especially overseas, take extra precautions.
-In addition to doing heavy duty research on the legitimacy of the production company, consult with a lawyer who specializes in helping protect American companies that produce overseas.
+If you're outsourcing the production of a product, especially overseas, take extra precautions.
+In addition to doing heavy-duty research on the legitimacy of the production company, consult with a lawyer who specializes in helping protect American companies that produce overseas.

 Am I violating copyright laws by quoting an existing work?